Oral Health Risks Associated With Bipolar Disorder

 Xerostomia (Dry Mouth)

 Prescription medications and the frequent use of lithium therapy makes xerostomia one of the biggest oral health concerns in people that live with bipolar disorder.
 Having a dry mouth prevents saliva from lubricating the teeth and gums, and almost always leads to large amounts of tooth decay as well as a risk for gum disease.
-Patients that battle xerostomia should be very careful about their diet, drink plenty of water, and ask their dentist for a prescription fluoride gel to use at home.
+Patients that battle xerostomia should be very careful about their diet, drink plenty of water and ask their dentist for a prescription fluoride gel to use at home.
 Adding xylitol gum or spray to your daily routine can also help prevent decay.

-Swollen, sore, red oral tissues can cause oral pain that makes eating or wearing prosthesis like a denture very uncomfortable.
-Keeping the mouth lubricated is important, as well as taking out prosthesis overnight.
+Swollen, sore, red oral tissues can cause oral pain that makes eating or wearing a prosthesis like a denture very uncomfortable.
+Keeping the mouth lubricated is important, as well as taking out the prosthesis overnight.
 If you have sores that do not heal within 2 weeks, you should contact your dentist.
-For temporary pain relief, you can mix one part milk of magnesia and one part liquid antihistamine together and rinse your mouth (just be careful not to swallow it).
+For temporary pain relief, you can mix one part milk of magnesia and one part liquid antihistamine and rinse your mouth (just be careful not to swallow it).

 Abrasion of the teeth is a common finding in dental patients with bipolar disorder.
-Brushing too aggressively or with a stiff bristled toothbrush can actually cause enamel to be abraded from the teeth, as well as lead to gum recession.
+Brushing too aggressively or with a stiff-bristled toothbrush can cause enamel to be abraded from the teeth, as well as lead to gum recession.
 Always use a soft-bristled toothbrush with only enough pressure to cause gentle blanching of the gums.
 Electric brushes are a great way to help break the habit of aggressive brushing.
 If your toothbrush bristles splay out on your brush after a few weeks of using it, then you are brushing too hard.